-Wieslaw L. Nowinski, DSc, PhD - scientist, innovator, entrepreneur, pioneer and visionary; creator of "world’s most gorgeous" human brain atlases.
+Prof. Wieslaw L. Nowinski, DSc, PhD - scientist, innovator, entrepreneur, pioneer and visionary; science-medicine-art "bridge builder"; creator of "world’s most gorgeous" human brain atlases.

-Prof. Nowinski has pioneered a number of novel concepts in medicine, including atlas-assisted processing of medical images (US and EU patents), do-it-yourself neurosurgery (published), helical stereotaxy (US patent), operating room of the future (published), probabilistic functional atlas (US patent, published), probabilistic stroke atlas (patent pending, published), atlas-aided stroke image processing (US and EU patents, published), and atlas-assisted processing of brain scans (published).
+Prof. Nowinski has pioneered a number of novel concepts in medicine, including atlas-assisted processing of medical images (US and EP patents), atlas-aided planning in stereotactic and functional neurosurgery (published), helical stereotaxy (US patent), operating room of the future (published), do-it-yourself neurosurgery (published), probabilistic functional atlas (US patent, published), probabilistic stroke atlas (patent pending, published), atlas-aided stroke image processing (US and EP patents, published), and atlas-enhanced interpretation of brain scans (published).

-The most impactful is his work on human brain atlasing covering structural, vascular, connectional and functional brain atlases; atlases of neurologic disorders; population-based brain atlases in health and disease; atlas of cerebrovascular variants; stroke atlases; and atlas of the head and neck.
-Dr. Nowinski has introduced electronic brain atlases along with several new concepts to atlas-assisted stereotactic and functional neurosurgery.
-The electronic brain atlases created by him have been licensed to 13 surgical companies and incorporated in more than 1,550 neurosurgical workstations; they have been distributed worldwide by leading companies, including Medtronic, BrainLab and Elekta.
+The most impactful is his work on human brain atlasing covering structural, vascular, connectional and functional brain atlases; atlases of neurologic disorders; population-based diseased brain atlases; stroke atlases; an atlas of cerebral arterial variants; and a 3D brain atlas extended to the head and neck (with about 3,000 components).
+Dr. Nowinski has introduced electronic brain atlases along with several new concepts to atlas-aided stereotactic and functional neurosurgery.
+The electronic brain atlases created by him have been licensed to 13 surgical companies and incorporated in more than 1,950 neurosurgical workstations; they have been distributed worldwide by leading companies, including Medtronic, BrainLab and Elekta.
 Hundreds of thousands of patients have been treated using the Nowinski Brain Atlases resulting in better outcomes and improved quality of life.
-Fifteen brain atlases have been distributed by Thieme Publishers, New York-Stuttgart mainly to individual clinicians and medical institutions. iPad- and Android-based versions have also been developed.
-In total, about 10,000 copies of the Nowinski Brain Atlases have been distributed.
+Fifteen 2D and 3D brain atlases have been distributed by Thieme Publishers, New York-Stuttgart mainly to individual clinicians and medical institutions. iPad- and Android-based versions have also been developed.
+In total, more than 10,000 copies of the Nowinski Brain Atlases have been distributed worldwide.

-In addition, with his team Dr. Nowinski has developed several awarded computer-aided systems for stroke diagnosis, treatment and prediction based on his patented and patent-pending solutions.
+In addition, with his team Dr. Nowinski has developed based on his patented and patent-pending solutions several awarded computer-aided systems for stroke diagnosis, treatment and prediction licensed to 19 companies and institutions including The World Stroke Organization.

 Runs on Windows XP, 7, 8.0 and 8.1.